Table of Contents

 Change of responsible party.
 Any entity with an EIN must file Form 8822-B to report a change to its responsible party.
 Form 8822-B must be filed within 60 days of the change.
 For a definition of "responsible party," see the Form 8822-B instructions.

 Ordering forms and publications.
 Visit IRS.gov/forms to download forms and publications.
 Otherwise, you can go to IRS.gov/orderforms to order current- and prior-year forms and instructions.
 Your order should arrive within 10 business days.
 Instead of ordering paper Forms W-2 and W-3, consider filing them electronically using the SSA's free e-file service.
 Visit the SSA's Employer W-2 Filing Instructions & Information website at socialsecurity.gov/employer to register for Business Services Online.
 You will be able to create and file “fill-in” versions of Forms W-2 with the SSA and can print out completed copies of Forms W-2 for filing with state and local governments, distribution to your employees, and for your records.
 Form W-3 will be created for you based on your Forms W-2.

 Tax questions.
 If you have an employment tax question, check the information available on IRS.gov or call 1-800-829-4933 or 1-800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability) Monday–Friday from 7:00 a.m. to 7:00 p.m. local time (Alaska and Hawaii follow Pacific time).

 Amounts and dates of all wage, annuity, and pension payments.

-Names, addresses, social security numbers, and occupations of employees and recipients.
+Names, addresses, SSNs, and occupations of employees and recipients.

 Any employee copies of Forms W-2 and W-2c returned to you as undeliverable.